Nightfall77/CyberArk/IAM Access Requests Lifecycle/README.md

 - Microsoft SQL Server
 - Application Accounts

----

-## Purpose

 This project was created as a portfolio exercise to showcase practical knowledge of IAM/PAM operational processes, request lifecycle management, and audit documentation using realistic enterprise sample data.

-> **Note:** All data in this project is fictional and intended solely for demonstration purposes.
+All data in this project is fictional and intended solely for demonstration purposes.